-Wondering where the Family Circumstances of the Irregular Witch anime ends so you can dive into the manga?
-You’ve likely seen conflicting advice online, making it hard to know the right place to start.
-Getting it wrong can lead to missing key details or rereading too much.
+Wondering where the Family Circumstances of the Irregular Witch anime ends so you can dive into the

-The anime adaptation of The Family Circumstances of the Irregular Witch concludes after adapting material up to Chapter 28 of the manga.
-The final episode covers events from chapters 27 and 28, meaning the story continues from Chapter 29.
+The anime adaptation of The Family Circumstances of the Irregular Witch concludes after adapting material up to Chapter 28 of the

 Based on an in-depth analysis of the source material, this guide provides a definitive answer to prevent spoilers and confusion.
-You’ll discover the precise manga chapter to begin with, understand why other recommendations differ, and learn about the content the anime skipped.
+You’ll discover the precise

 Key Facts

-- Definitive End Point: The anime’s 12th and final episode adapts material primarily from manga chapters 27 and 28, establishing the chronological end of the season.
+- Definitive End Point: The anime’s 12th and final episode adapts material primarily from

-- Original Source: The series is based on the manga Dekoboko Majo no Oyako Jijō written and illustrated by Piroya, which has been serialized since July 2019.
+manga Dekoboko Majo no Oyako Jijō written and illustrated by Piroya, which has been serialized since July 2019.- Adaptation Differences: The anime series rearranges the order of some

-- Adaptation Differences: The anime series rearranges the order of some manga chapters and omits certain side stories to fit the 12-episode broadcast format.
+manga chapters and omits certain side stories to fit the 12-episode broadcast format.- Manga Status: As of late 2026, the

-- Main Characters: The story revolves around Alyssa, a petite 200-year-old witch, and Viola, the human baby she raised who grew to be exceptionally tall.
+manga is still ongoing with 6 tankōbon volumes published, meaning there is significant story content available beyond the anime’s conclusion.- Main Characters: The story revolves around Alyssa, a petite 200-year-old witch, and Viola, the human baby she raised who grew to be exceptionally tall.

-Where Does The Family Circumstances of the Irregular Witch Anime End in the Manga?
+Where Does The Family Circumstances of the Irregular Witch Anime End in the Manga ?

 This specific starting point ensures you pick up the narrative right after the events shown in the anime’s finale.
 While the anime covers the main plot points through this chapter, the adaptation process wasn’t a direct one-to-one conversion.
 This has led to some debate and confusion within the community, which is important to understand before you begin reading.